klasikcorp30/uwics-argent-collector/README.md

 # uwics-argent-collector
 The Argent Collector is a micro form that communicates data to the Argent Application.
-It accepts data from members looking to join a club or society and automatically adds their information to that club's database with the need of ever having to communicate in person
+It accepts data from members looking to join a club or society and automatically adds their information to that club's database without the need of ever having to communicate in person

 # Argent Collector